 In case of a claim, the role of the underwriting agency is always to make possible that that the claim was handled in the quickest and most efficient way.

 Yes.
-The client that insures his risks through a Lloyd’s underwriting agency, duly licensed by the DGS and registered with the Administrative Registry of Underwriting Agencies, enjoys the same protection and rights than if taking over the policy directly with the insurer.
+The client that insures the risks through a Lloyd’s underwriting agency, which is duly licensed by the DGS, enjoys the same protection and rights than if taking over the policy directly with the insurer.

 The insurers’ customer service departments shall deal with and resolve any complaints or claims that may be submitted in connection with the activity of underwriting agencies.
 In the event of legal actions, the competent court will be, in the majority of cases, the one of the insured’s domicile.